hcrypto7/defi-staking-dapp/README.md

 ## Summary ⚡

-A Decentralized Finance app where users are being airdropped tokens as a reward for staking.
+A decentralized finance app where users are being airdropped tokens as a reward for staking.

 It's main focus is to demonstrate the fundamentals of staking/yield-farming.